spatstat/book/chapter-code/instructions.md

 ## Instructions for chapter code usage

 For each chapter a script is provided which generates all results and figures of that chapter.
-Most of the commands can simply be copy and pasted into an R session where spatstat is loaded.
+Most of the commands can simply be copied-and-pasted into an R session where spatstat is loaded.
 However, several chunks of code require that one or more auxiliary R scripts have been loaded first.
 To be able to run all chapter scripts from the current working directory it must contain a subdirectory called 'R' containing the following files: